 I used to wake up every morning and lay in bed refusing to let my daily parenting duties force me to get going.
 I used to be so tired and loathe with self-doubt and pity.
 Wandering around my house so mopey and irritated all the time.
 Most days, I wouldn’t even get fully dressed for the day.
 I would still be in my pajamas.
 Sometimes (I hate admitting this) I wouldn’t shower for days.
 I’ve been able to get through the really bad days and I’ve moved on knowing how to fight off these feelings and emotions.
 I’m not saying that it’s over and I’ve completely conquered these feelings, but I certainly have learned how to cope.
-That’s why I’d like to share with you 8 to live a more joyful life and be happier throughout the day.
+That’s why I’d like to share with you 8 little things to help with depression.

 I begin each day by thanking God for my blessings and asking Him to help me through the day.
 I truly need all the help I can get and I know that God is on my side daily.